 At this point in the process, if you’re following along with the MS Docs, we’re right about

 In the Console, we’re in the Administration Node -> Cloud Services.
 Right Clicking on Azure Services and running the wizard to Configure Azure Service.

 Here we are going to choose Cloud Management

-When we choose Public Cloud, and click Browse on Web app:
+When we choose Public Cloud and click Browse on Web app:

 When you click Browse, you’ll see a list.. which will probably be blank, so click “Create” which launches this dialog box above.

 Create a Unique Name for the Server App, this will be used in Azure.
 I also change the URLs to something custom for easier troubleshooting in logs.
 Also, 2 years… I wish I could go more.
-Then click sign in, and sign in with the account with the permissions, like we talked about in the previous post.
+Then click sign in, and sign in with the account with the permissions, as we talked about in the previous post.